glegoux/jekyll-tech-blog/src/_posts/2021-04-20-time-management.md

 * **Size your activities**

 Now you can size more precisely each task.
-You can measure absolutely, if it is complicated, you can also measure relatively the ones in relation to the other ones.
+You can measure absolutely if it is complicated, you can also measure relatively the ones in relation to the other ones.
 You need to choose the unit of the * weight* of your activity.